 Students interested in programs not offered at Highland Community College should make initial contact with the office of Admissions and Records for more information.
-Required forms and final approval will need to be obtained from the office of the Executive Vice President.
-The Application to Attend an Out-of-District Public Community College in Illinois can be found on the Admissions section under Apply Online" of highland.edu.
+Required forms and final approval will need to be obtained from the office of the Vice President/Chief Academic Officer, Academic Services.
+The application to attend an Illinois out-of-district public community college can be found on the Admissions section under "Apply Online" at highland.edu.